awsdocs/amazon-s3-user-guide/doc_source/configure-metrics.md

 You have now created a metrics configuration for all the objects in an Amazon S3 bucket\.
 About 15 minutes after CloudWatch begins tracking these request metrics, you can see graphs for the metrics on the Amazon S3 or CloudWatch console\.

 You can also define a filter so that the metrics are only collected and reported on a subset of objects in the bucket\.
-For more information, see [How Do I Configure a Request Metrics Filter?](configure-metrics-filter.md)
+For more information, see [How do I configure a request metrics filter?](configure-metrics-filter.md)